 In the spiritual world, we're told that Bible-era folks made themselves hygienic and/or healthy by applying oil - olive oil was typically used because it was the available oil in that region.
 Today, we have access to a world of oils, and we can blend them together to maximize their nutritive benefits.

-We also have a Moisturizing Body Balm in stick form - excellent for the heels!
+We also have an On the Spot Moisture Body Balm in stick form - excellent for the heels!

 And a Healer's Balm to help with particularly bad spots or boo-boos.